adaszko/complgen/README.md

    you manually enumerate all the combinations in the grammar which isn't very practical).
 You need to pass each option in a separate shell argument instead: `tar -x -v -f`

- * Non-regular grammars are not supported, e.g. `find(1)`'s arguments can't be completed precisely by complgen.
+ * Non-regular grammars are not supported, e.g. `find(1)`'s arguments can't be completed 100% *precisely* by complgen—`complgen` won't accurately suggest a matching `\)` for example.
+That doesn't mean it isn't useful though.
+It's still perfectly capable of suggesting every argument `find(1)` accepts.